CodeSebb/my-personal-website/README.md

 # Welcome to my personal website!

+While this project is very heavy on CSS, I also wanted to make sure that I utilized <br>
+proper TSX principles in my project. <br>
 This project was a combination of React/Typescript, and a ton of fun to make!
+Enjoy!

 # The project breakdown goes like this:
   1) src <br>